macemoth/airqueue-streams/README.md

 4. Run the main classes `AcasApp`, `DelayApp` and `MoodApp` from the IDE.

-To observe at the topics, messages and consumers, open [localhost:8080](http://localhost:8080).
+To observe the topics, messages and consumers, open [localhost:8080](http://localhost:8080).
 Individual messages can be examined by topic.

 ## Endpoints